01 of 04

 04 of 04

-A sultana is a dried white grape but this time, coming from seedless varieties of grape.
-Sultanas are golden in color and tend to be much plumper, sweeter and altogether juicier than other raisins.
+A sultana is a dried white grape, but this time from a seedless variety.
+Sultanas are golden in color and tend to be much plumper, sweeter, and altogether juicier than other raisins.
 Turkey is the main producer of sultanas.

-Sultanas will absorb other flavors as does a raisin but not as well, so it is better to use the regular raisin.
+Also known as golden raisins, sultanas will absorb other flavors, but not as well, so it is better to use the regular raisin.